 INSTRUCTIONS TO AUTHORS

 Acta Pharmaceutica (AP) publishes original research papers, short communications, preliminary communications and review articles in the pharmaceutical and related sciences.
 The journal also carries book reviews and obituaries.
-The last issue within each volume (No. 4) gives acknowledgements to referees and tables of contents throughout the volume as well as instructions to authors.
+The last issue within each volume (No. 4) gives tables of contents throughout the volume as well as instructions to authors.
 Publishing frequency of AP is four times a year (volume).

 Full papers of current/previous issues may be found on the websites: